Hi I'm Megan!

-I'm Megan, and I am starting my freshman year at BYU.
-I enjoy learning about various things, most specifically literature, physics, and the scriptures (as mentioned above).
-My hobbies include reading, painting (though I'm not very good), writing (preferrably short stories), playing ukulele, and creating neat little scripture-knowledge-enhancing programs (I just completed an Article-of-Faith-a-week program).
-My future plans include finishing four-year college, perhaps serving a mission, getting my Ph.D., raising a family, and doing something great with the world.
+I'm Megan, and I am in my sophomore year at BYU.
+I enjoy learning about various things, most specifically literature, math, and the scriptures (as mentioned above).
+My hobbies include reading, painting (though I'm not very good), writing (preferrably poetry), programming, and playing ukulele.
+My future plans include finishing four-year college, getting an advanced degree, raising a family, and doing something great with the world.

 Well, first of all, the Church of Jesus Christ of Latter-day Saints has the fullness of the Gospel.
 That's pretty impressive.
 Also, I've found joy in the Gospel's teachings.
 I (of no blame to my parents.
 They're simply splendid and worked hard for my benefit) was a miserable child.
 My parents loved me (still do) and were the sweetest to me, but I was just rotten.
 A few years after my birth father was deceased, my mother remarried to the most wonderful man in the world (and I mean it!).
 I was a rotten tomato.
 Sure I went to church and such, but my heart wasn't in it.
 Then, one day, my father (I refuse to call him my step-father) took me to the Las Vegas temple to have a talk with me.
 I'm pretty sure that's when my life turned around.
 By studying the scriptures, getting closer to my family (I've got six siblings), going to church, and generally observing the statutes of the Gospel, I have been able to have a more positive outlook on life that nothing else could have brought me but the Church (and my father).